-How one gene mutation helped indigenous peoples of Siberia to adapt to harsh conditions
+How one gene mutation helped indigenous Siberians to adapt to cold climate

-Scientists have discovered genes that helped indigenous peoples of Siberia to adapt to life in a cold climate with restricted diet.
-Mutations were found in genes affecting lipid metabolism, a process that involves splitting, digesting, absorbing, transporting, and accumulating fat in the body.
+Scientists have discovered genes that helped indigenous peoples of Siberia to adapt to life in a cold climate with a restricted diet.
+They found mutations in genes affecting lipid metabolism, a process that involves splitting, digesting, absorbing, transporting and accumulating fat in the body.

-The found genes are also involved in the work of brown adipose tissue, which at the molecular level may be responsible for the low level of bad lipids in the blood.
-Brown fat is activated when it is cold and begins to intensively release energy to warm an organism.
-It requires fatty acids and glucose, which serve as a kind of 'fuel'.
+These genes are involved in the work of brown adipose tissue, which at the molecular level may be responsible for the low level of bad lipids in the blood.
+Brown fat activates when it is cold and releases energy to warm an organism.
+It requires fatty acids and glucose, which serve as a kind of “fuel”.

-People with active brown adipose tissue have lower levels of both total and bad cholesterol, but higher levels of good cholesterol (high density lipoprotein).
-If the cold lasts long enough, brown fat may require fuel all the time, that is, continuously burning many lipids.
+People with active brown adipose tissue have lower levels of bad cholesterol but higher levels of good cholesterol (high-density lipoprotein).
+If the cold lasts long enough, brown fat may require fuel all the time, continuously burning lipids.

-More over, Siberian natives have accelerated metabolism and elevated levels of thyroxine, a thyroid hormone.
-Researchers believe that this may also be associated with the genes found through the mechanisms of the functioning of brown fat: thyroxin activates brown adipose tissue, and an increased release of energy in it requires enhanced nutrition, which can lead to rapid metabolism.
+Siberian natives have sped up metabolism and elevated levels of thyroxine, a thyroid hormone.
+Researchers believe discovered genes enable the mechanisms of the functioning of brown fat.
+First, thyroxin activates brown adipose tissue.
+Then, an increased release of energy leads to enhanced nutrition, which can cause rapid metabolism.

-This adaptation mechanism becomes a risk factor when indigenous people switch to a lifestyle with a different type of food, including a large amount of carbohydrates.
-As a result, a shift in metabolism occurs and overweight appears resulting in diabetes mellitus of the second type and hypertension.
+This adaptation mechanism becomes a risk factor when indigenous people switch to a lifestyle with a different type of food, including a large number of carbohydrates.
+As a result, a shift in metabolism occurs.
+It could lead to overweight problems, diabetes and hypertension.
 Scientists hope that further research will help find a solution to this problem.

-Elia Kabanov is a science writer, covering past, present, and future of technology (@metkere)
+Elia Kabanov is a science writer, covering the past, present and future of technology (@metkere)